brwnj/cu_projects/README.md

 #Bennett

++ fasta of v-d-j for each barcode with id including cregion
++ table to display the csf to blood overlap with counts and ig used
++ deliver a few aa imgt files

 + same variable region or same j region can be considered the same family
 + would likely have changes in the cdr3 while being close to match with very similar variable region or j region
 + report dimer (short mer) per barcode across runs